 2) Hamstring Strains

 The hamstring muscles are the large muscles in the back of your thigh.
 These muscles are often strained while running or sprinting.
 In sports the common symptom for a hamstring strain is when the athlete suddenly “pulls up” or has to stop running and they usually grab the back of their leg.
-To learn more about this injury, please read this article: content muscle strain
+To learn more about this injury, please read this article: muscle strain

 3) Neck Strain